srinath-chakravarthy/ovito/doc/python/introduction/rendering.rst

         size = (800, 600)
     )

-OVITO provides two different rendering engines, which are responsible for producing the final image of the scene.
-The default renderer is the :py:class:`~ovito.vis.OpenGLRenderer`, which uses a fast, hardware-accelerated OpenGL rendering method.
-The second option is the :py:class:`~ovito.vis.TachyonRenderer`, which is based on a software-only raytracing algorithm and is able to produce better looking results in some cases.
+You can choose between three different rendering engines, which can produce the final image of the scene.
+The default renderer is the :py:class:`~ovito.vis.OpenGLRenderer`, which implements a fast, hardware-accelerated
+OpenGL rendering method.
+The second option is the :py:class:`~ovito.vis.TachyonRenderer`, which is a software-only raytracing engine and which is able to produce better looking results in many cases.
+Finally, the :py:class:`~ovito.vis.POVRayRenderer` offloads the rendering to the external `POV-Ray <http://www.povray.org/>`_ program, which must be installed on the local computer.
-Each of these rendering engines has specific parameters, and you can access the current renderer object through the :py:attr:`RenderSettings.renderer <ovito.vis.RenderSettings.renderer>` attribute::
+Each of these rendering backends has specific parameters, and you can access the current renderer through the :py:attr:`RenderSettings.renderer <ovito.vis.RenderSettings.renderer>` attribute::

-    settings.renderer = TachyonRenderer() # Replace default OpenGLRenderer with TachyonRenderer
+    settings.renderer = TachyonRenderer() # Activate the TachyonRenderer backend
     settings.renderer.shadows = False     # Turn off cast shadows

-After all render settings have been specified, we can let OVITO render the image by calling :py:meth:`Viewport.render() <ovito.vis.Viewport.render>`::
+After the render settings have been specified, we can let OVITO render the image by calling :py:meth:`Viewport.render() <ovito.vis.Viewport.render>`::

     vp.render(settings)